Credit: Money and Life

 This last tip is for the partner who takes a break from earning and will be missing out on super guarantee payments (SG) as a result.
 Even if your household budget is feeling the squeeze, try to find a few dollars each month to keep adding to your super.
 With government co-contributions available for low-income earners, even the smallest voluntary payments into super can boost your balance.
 Plus, the compound interest you’ll earn on that extra little bit of super will also make a big difference to your retirement savings over time.

-If you would like to know more, talk to your Count financial adviser.
+If you would like to know more, talk to us now.
 They can give you more detailed information on the best approach for your situation.

 Australian Bureau of Statistics, 2071.0 – Census of Population and Housing: Reflecting Australia – Stories from the Census, 2016, 28 June 2017, “In 2016, almost one household in four was a lone person household.
 This increased from one in five households in 1991.” http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/2071.0~2016~Main%20Features~Snapshot%20of%20Australia,%202016~2